wafagh/Online-Exam-System/README.md

-git clone https://github.com/wafagh/Online-Exam-System.git or download the folder manually
+Download the folder manually or git clone https://github.com/wafagh/Online-Exam-System.git

-open up MySQL and import the database using the file database.sql
+Open up MySQL and import the database using the file database.sql

-create a username and password manually in MySQL this will be later used to log in to the system
+Create a username and password manually in MySQL this will be later used to log in to the system

-open the folder in the IDE of your choice
+Open the folder in the IDE of your choice

-go to DBO.java line 81 and put your MySQL credentials
+Go to DBO.java line 81 and put your MySQL credentials

-start the server by running SERVERUI.java and then hit the start button
+Start the server by running SERVERUI.java and then hit the start button

-start the client by running CLIENTUI.java
+Start the client by running CLIENTUI.java

-enter the credentials to log in and that's it!
+Enter the credentials to log in and that's it!

 ## Conclusion

-A fun project for learning purposes in the field of client-server architecture, Java development, and SQL.
+A great project for learning client-server architecture, Java development, and SQL.

-done in the agile methodology with great planning through UML diagrams and meetings,
+Done using the agile methodology with great planning through UML diagrams and meetings.

-time management was key to finishing the project on time, using the todolist application and breaking the project into smaller tasks
+Time management was key to finishing the project on time, using the todolist application, and breaking the project into smaller tasks.